djpogo/lazy-scripts/README.md

 For IE11 [mdn-polyfills/NodeList.prototype.forEach](https://www.npmjs.com/package/mdn-polyfills) is included, so you can use umd minified source out of the box.

 With `0.2.2` [mdn-polyfills/CustomEvent](https://www.npmjs.com/package/mdn-polyfills) is added.

+With `0.2.3` CustomEvent polyfill was removed.
+Include it by yourself if you need it.